umbraco/UmbracoDocs/marketplace-and-integrations/integrations/aprimo.md

 The configuration is split in two components: a generic one that holds your tenant name, and one for OAuth settings.

-The authorization process is managed using the [OAuth flow - Authorization Code with PKCE](https://developers.aprimo.com/marketing-operations/rest-api/authorization/#module7).
+The authorization process is managed using the [OAuth flow - Authorization Code with PKCE (Proof Key for Code Exchange)](https://developers.aprimo.com/marketing-operations/rest-api/authorization/#module7).
 When making a request for an access token, you will need to generate a code verifier and a code challenge.

 `Client Id` and `Client Secret` details are retrieved from your [Aprimo Client Registration](https://developers.aprimo.com/marketing-operations/rest-api/authorization/#module2), which you will need to set up with the redirect URI pointing to the [`AprimoAuthorizationController`](https://github.com/umbraco/Umbraco.Cms.Integrations/blob/feature/aprimo-integration/src/Umbraco.Cms.Integrations.DAM.Aprimo/Controllers/AprimoAuthorizationController.cs) - `OAuth` action.